AdobeDocs/pass.en/help/authentication/rest-api-v2/apis/sessions-apis/rest-api-v2-sessions-apis-resume-authentication-session.md

 >[!NOTE]
 >
->The content on this page is provided for information purposes only.
+> The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

+>[!IMPORTANT]
+>
+> REST API V2 implementation is bounded by the [Throttling mechanism](/help/authentication/throttling-mechanism.md) documentation.

 ## Request {#request}